ArchivesNationalesFR/rico-converter/docs/index.md

 Welcome to the **RiC-O converter documentation** !
 RiC-O converter is a command-line tool to convert EAD and EAC files to RDF files expressed using [Records in Contexts ontology](https://www.ica.org/standards/RiC/ontology).

+The tool can be downloaded from the [release section](https://github.com/ArchivesNationalesFR/rico-converter/releases) of the [Github repository of the converter](https://github.com/ArchivesNationalesFR/rico-converter/).

 ## Table of Contents